ZexuanZhao/gpu-accelerated-allSite-variant-calling-pipeline/README.md

   - **2.mapping.smk** – Copies and indexes the reference, then maps reads using Clara Parabricks’ GPU-accelerated `pbrun fq2bam` command, embedding read-group information and writing BAM files.
   - **3.variant_calling.smk** – Runs GPU-enabled `pbrun haplotypecaller` per sample, splits the reference into N intervals, builds a GenomicsDB, genotypes all sites in parallel, and merges the interval VCFs.
   - **4.vcf_filtering.smk** – Filters out low-quality and low-complexity regions, derives reference calls and high-quality SNPs, then merges them into an all-site VCF ready for downstream analyses.
-- **scripts/** – Includes a helper script to split a FASTA reference into evenly sized BED intervals, facilitating parallel joint genotyping.
+- **scripts/** – Includes a helper script to split a FASTA reference into evenly sized BED intervals, facilitating parallel joint genotyping, and a QC script to count the number of reference calls, heterozygous calls and missing calls.
 - **test_data/** – Provides example FASTQ files, a sample sheet, and a small reference for demonstration.

 ## Getting Started